google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/subscribing-a-user.md

 {% include "web/_shared/contributors/mattgaunt.html" %}

-# Subscribing a User

 The first step is to get permission from the user to send them push messages and then we can get our hands on a `PushSubscription`.

 The JavaScript API to do this is reasonably straight forward, so let's step through the logic flow.

 ## Feature Detection

 First we need check if the current browser actually supports push messaging.
 We can check if push is supported with two simple checks.

 1. Check the *serviceWorker* API on the *navigator*.
 1. Check *PushManager* on  the *window*.